ITfoxtec/FoxIDs/docs/login.md

 ![Configure Login](images/configure-login-customization.png)

 ### Configure claims
-You can change the claims the login authentication method pass on with [claim transforms](claim-transform.md).
+You can change the claims the login authentication method forwards with [claim transforms](claim-transform.md).

 ### All login configurations
 All login configurations are available after clicking show advanced.